 Is that it for things to do in Milan?

 Nope, there’s more.
 Oh, there’s much more.
 There are many more churches, there are many more museums, there are countless palazzos.
 There is the picturesque Brera district, there is the posh Quadrilatero d’Oro where one finds all the haute couture stores… The sheer amount of potential sights is unbelievable.
-Even WikiTravel Milan seems to eventually helplessly drown in all the stuff there is to see and do.

 This blog post should have you covered for the most popular bits, though.
 If you have something to add or a question, happily leave a comment.
 If you have made it this far – it was quite a long post, wasn’t it?
 Thanks for tagging along, guys!